Compare the top 10 internet providers in Australia

 Optus might be a good fit if you:

-• Are after fast and reliable NBN.
-Optus came in fourth out of 11 providers in the ACCC's quarterly Broadband Performance Report.
+- Are after fast and reliable NBN.
+Optus came in first out of 10 providers in the ACCC's quarterly Broadband Performance Report.
 The report measures download speed reliability during peak hours (7pm–11pm).
 This is when most people are online, which can cause network congestion.

-• Keep in mind: The cost of a modem from Optus will be $0 if you stay connected for 24 months on NBN or 36 months on its home wireless broadband plan.
+- Keep in mind: If you don't have an FTTP or HFC connection, you will not be able to sign up for speeds faster than NBN 100.
+The cost of a modem from Optus will be $0 if you stay connected for 24 months on NBN or 36 months on its home wireless broadband plan.
 If you leave early, you'll need to pay off the remaining cost of the modem.

 How we chose the 10 best internet providers in Australia